 High Energy Foods: Fruits & Vegetable

-If you’re looking for a nutritious way to provide your body with a quick spike in energy that doesn’t need to last very long, then a banana is ideal.
-Between the natural sugar and the high fiber content of this snack you’ll feel a spike in your energy in no time.
-For an energy that last a little longer, and helps to keep your glucose levels steady try pairing your banana with a protein like peanut butter, or a complex carb like oatmeal.
+If you’re looking for a nutritious way to provide your body with a quick spike in energy that doesn’t need to last very long, then banana is ideal.
+Between the natural sugar and the high fiber content of this snack, you’ll feel a spike in your energy in no time.
+For energy that lasts a little longer, and helps to keep your glucose levels steady try pairing your banana with a protein like peanut butter, or a complex carb like oatmeal.

-Iron is incredibly important to the production of energy within the body, and spinach is packed with the crucial nutrient.
-An iron deficiency can be the cause physical and mental exhaustion.
-Not getting enough of this nutrient has als been shown to decrease a person’s immunity.
+Iron is incredibly important to the production of energy within the body, and spinach is packed with a crucial nutrient.
+An iron deficiency can cause physical and mental exhaustion.
+Not getting enough of this nutrient has also been shown to decrease a person’s immunity.
 Incorporating fresh spinach into salads is a great way to benefit from the intense amount of iron available through this leafy green.

 High Energy Foods: Protein & Dairy